AngelPedroza/printf/README.md

 .\" .It Ev ENV_VAR_1
 .\" Description of ENV_VAR_1
 .\" .It Ev ENV_VAR_2
-.\" Description of ENV_VAR_2
-.\" .El
-.SH OUTPUT
-Upon successful operation,
-.Nm
-print returns all the characters except for the null character.

-.SH SEE ALSO
-.\" List links in ascending order by section, alphabetically within a section.
-.\" Please do not reference files that do not exist without filing a bug report .Xr a printf ,
 ---
 ## Authors
 * **Angel Pedroza** - [AngelPedroza](https://github.com/AngelPedroza)